microsoft/vscode-react-native/test/smoke/docs/run-locally.md

 # Running automated smoke tests locally

-Tests support running on **Windows 10**, **MacOS Catalina** and **Ubuntu 18.04** machines.
+Tests support running on **Windows 10**, **MacOS Monterey** and **Ubuntu 18.04** machines.
 Use instructions respected to your machine type.
 Please, be aware that automated tests don't cover debugging cases on real devices - only emulators/simulators.

 ## Prerequisites

 Make sure you are on `Node.JS >= 14.x`.

-Tests are running using [VS Code automation package](https://github.com/microsoft/vscode/tree/master/test/automation), so before the tests runs the VS Code build tools are required to be installed.
+Tests are running using [VS Code automation package](https://github.com/microsoft/vscode/tree/main/test/automation), so before the tests runs the VS Code build tools are required to be installed.
 Please make sure that [instructions for building VS Code from sources](https://github.com/microsoft/vscode/wiki/How-to-Contribute#prerequisites) are completed before running the tests.

 ### Windows only
    * [Install Chocolatey](https://chocolatey.org/install)